SciML/NeuralPDE.jl/docs/src/pinn/low_level.md

 ![burgers](https://user-images.githubusercontent.com/12683885/90985032-b6e19380-e581-11ea-89ee-cdfdc4ecf075.png)

+with Physics-Informed Neural Networks.
 Here is an example of using the low-level API:

 ```julia
 @parameters t, x